 With SpreadsheetConverter, a conversion is often a validated form submission.
 It is an obvious event that can easily be identified and counted.

 SpreadsheetConverter makes it easy for you to secure that qualifying form submissions are valid and complete, by providing tools in the spreadsheet such as:

 Using these tools, it is easy to create a web form that cannot be submitted until it is valid and complete.
 You can even hide the Submit action button completely until you approve all the contents of the form.

 A conversion event is normally tracked using a special “thank-you” page for the form.
 The thank-you page usually informs the website visitor that the web form has been received for processing.
 As an example, have a look at our own default Success page.

 When you have created the thank-you page, insert the conversion tracking script into its HTML source.
-The conversion tracking script is provided by the software that will track your conversions, typically a search engine advertising service or an affiliate marketing system.
+The conversion tracking script is provided by the software that will track your conversions, typically a search engine advertising service like Google Adwords, or by an affiliate marketing system.

-Open the spreadsheet and navigate to SpreadsheetConverter task pane > Workbook > Configure Submit.
+Open the spreadsheet and navigate to Workbook > Configure Submit in the task pane.
 Enter the link to the thank-you page into the After successful submit field.

 When a visitor arrives at the website, a cookie is usually created to link the new visitor session to the source – often a search engine advertisement or an affiliate link.
 When the tracking script in the thank-you page is run, it will verify the cookie, count the event and provide conversion statistics for your reports just like in the Google Adwords report above.
 If you open the thank-you page without having set the session cookie first, most tracking systems will correctly ignore this and not register a conversion.